montagejs/montagejs.org/docs/tutorial-3d-applications-with-montagejs.md

 ## Adding 3D Assets to a Project

-To add the converted 3D assets to your project, simply move the folder that contains the JSON, binary, and GLSL text files to the assets folder of your MontageJS project.
+To add the converted 3D assets to your project, simply move the folder that contains the JSON, binary, and GLSL text files to the assets folder of your project.
+(For example, if you wanted to experiment with the assets of the Beach Planet demo in development, <a href="https://github.com/montagejs/beachplanetblog/archive/master.zip">download</a> and unzip the full Beach Planet source code from GitHub, and copy the 3d folder in the assets directory to the assets directory of your project.)

+## Creating a Component for the 3D Scene

 To follow best practice, you also want to create a new component for the 3D scene in the ui directory of your project, and then declare this component in the Main interface of your project.

 >**Note:** Main is the main user interface component of a MontageJS application.
 Think of it as the MontageJS equivalent of a website's index page or the principal screen of your single-page application: it can contain any number of subcomponents for the presentation and behavior of an application.

+At this point your MontageJS 3D project is set up and you are ready to code.

 # Importing a 3D Scene